Hatsune Miku: Colorful Stage!

-The game was released for Android and iOS devices on September 30, 2020 in Japan.
+The game was released for Android and iOS devices on September 30, 2020, in Japan.
 A Taiwanese server, published by Nuverse, was released on September 30, 2021.
 Sega released an English server of the game worldwide on December 7, 2021, with expansion to 5 countries in Southeast Asia on September 25, 2023.
 A Korean server was released on May 20, 2022, in South Korea, published by Nuverse.
 A Simplified Chinese server was released on March 27, 2025, in mainland China.

 Gameplay

 Example gameplay of Hatsune Miku: Colorful Stage! showing the various difficulty levels with a 3D-animated music video playing in the background.
+The song shown is the Sekai version of "Color of Drops" by 40mp featuring More More Jump! and Megurine Luka in the Taiwan version, played on Normal, Hard and Expert difficulties.

 Hatsune Miku: Colorful Stage!s gameplay consists of tapping notes as they slide toward the bottom to the rhythm of a chosen song; players have to tap, slide, and flick to match new free-form rhythm notes, and special yellow notes that are worth more points towards the score.
-The overall gameplay is similar to Sega's Persona Dancing (Atlus), Chunithm and Bandai Namco's The Idolmaster-themed rhythm games, the players are given 1,000 health points to clear a song with the ability to heal through character skills, and one can adjust song speed and difficulty to their liking.
-Instead of an energy system that is prevalent in most free-to-play games, this game utilizes Live Boosts that increase rewards for completing a song, and players can continue playing even when they run out of boosts.
+The overall gameplay is similar to Sega's Chunithm and Bandai Namco's The Idolmaster-themed rhythm games, the players are given 1,000 health points to clear a song with the ability to heal through character skills, though it cannot go above 2000 health points at a time.
+Players can choose between five difficulty levels for each song, with a sixth APPEND difficulty being added for some songs.
+The scroll speed, which affects the spacing of on-screen notes and the rate at which they approach, may be adjusted freely.
+Instead of an energy system that is prevalent in most free-to-play games, this game utilizes Bonus Energy that increase rewards for completing a song, and players can continue playing even when they run out of boosts.

 Players gain experience points (EXP) by clearing songs and listening to overworld conversations between characters.
 Such conversations are fully voiced with 2.5D movement via Live2D technology, and their conversations are depicted in a visual novel-style presentation that is prepared for each group, including Virtual Singers, such as Hatsune Miku.
-Further conversations are added over time through events.
+Further conversations are added over time through events, which also feature an After Show part at the end of each event.
 EXP also improves a unit's rank, which unlocks additional chapters in group stories.
 Cards, which use a star ranking system to determine rarity—four stars being the rarest, are acquired via the gacha system, a luck-based mechanic in which players spend the in-game currency Crystals with the hope of winning their desired cards.
 Although this is a free-to-play game, players can spend real-life currency to acquire in-game currency.